ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/configuration/networking.md

+Networking
 ---

-title: "Networking"
-weight: 110
-description: "This section describes the design decisions associated with the networking technologies built into Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with the networking technologies built into Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 Windows 10 and 11 contains networking technologies built into the operating system.
 These features enable Windows to communicate with other networked devices including those on the Internet.